 • Preheat the oven to 400ºF/204ºC.

-• As soon as the fish is out of the oven, add a little less than 1 tbsp butter on top of each fillet and quickly use a back of the spoon to smear it over.
-Add about 2 tbsp panko toppings on top of each fillet and use your hands to gently press it in.
+• As soon as the fish is out of the oven, dot a little less than 1 tbsp butter on top of each fillet and quickly use a back of the spoon to smear it over.
+Quickly add about 2 tbsp panko mixture on top of each fillet and use your hands to gently press it in.
 Some crumbles might fall off and that’s totally okay.

-• Scoop a few spoonfuls of the melted butter from the sheet pan and drizzle them over the panko breadcrumbs and send the sheet back to the oven for an additional 10-12 minutes.
-The fish is done when you can flake it easily with a fork.
-The internal temperature reaches 145ºF/63ºC.
+• Scoop a few spoonfuls of the melted butter from the sheet pan and drizzle them over the panko breadcrumbs.
+Send the sheet back to the oven to bake for an additional 10 minutes.
+The fish is done when you can flake it easily with a fork and the internal temperature reaches 145ºF/63ºC.

 Notes